distributed-text-services/specifications/Collection-API.md

 DTS does not specify any particular hierarchy of collections.
 A collection might provide all documents in a flat collection or a collection hierarchy organized by geography, time, or any other convenient logical grouping.

-A server that uses the CTS collection hierarchy might provide the following top level collection:

 ## Scheme

 Here is the scheme for the current draft.
 Everything that is not marked as Optional is mandatory.